alecbideri/Prescripto/frontend/src/pages/pages.md

 ## Doctors

-The doctors page include a list of all available doctors and can be filtered by speciality , with a navigation filter that is repsonsive only functions that were introduced , were filtering the linking part from react-router-dom
+The doctors page include a list of all available doctors and can be filtered by speciality , with a navigation filter that is responsive. only functions that were introduced  were filtering that links to the appropriate appointment filtered through the doctor's ID .

 N.B : Everything was tested on dummy data .